grab/engineering-blog/_posts/2024-12-04-turbocharging-grabunlimited-with-temporal.md

 We employed a state machine[^3] approach to break down the membership process into smaller chunks called state handlers.
 For instance, a membership might transition through 'Init', 'Charged', 'Rewarded', and 'Active' states.
 To operate these states, we used [Amazon's Simple Queue Service](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html) (SQS).
 SQS acts as a manager, delegating state handlers to workers (our service) and monitoring the status of the state handler.
 If a worker fails to complete a task, SQS reassigns the task to another worker, ensuring no task is lost.
 The load is also spread across multiple workers, helping with scalability.

-To safeguard our system against duplicate tasks such as charging the user twice, when a worker would take up a task, it would use a [Redis lock](https://redis.io/glossary/redis-lock/)[^4] mechanism with a time-to-live (TTL) of five minutes preventing any other worker from picking up the same task.
-If a worker fails or crashes, the lock expires, and another worker can pick up the job.
+To safeguard our system against duplicate tasks such as charging the user twice, when a worker takes up a task, it would use a [Redis lock](https://redis.io/glossary/redis-lock/)[^4] mechanism with a time-to-live (TTL) of five minutes preventing any other worker from picking up the same task.
+If a worker fails or crashes, the lock expires and another worker can pick up the job.

 So far, so good.